annetanael/annetanael/README.md

 I’m currently setting up a blog on language learning and writing.
 Stay tuned. 😉

-And if you happen to know Spanish, you can find some of my writings on [Substack](https://substack.com/@annemuses).
+If you happen to know Spanish, you can find some of my writings on [Substack](https://substack.com/@annemuses).